Aruba On a Budget

 Aruba is actually quite easy to travel around.
 There's a great bus system known as Arubus which travels all over the island.
 It's easily your cheapest option for transportation, but also allows for the least flexibility.
 Taxis are another option.
 They're more expensive, but are very convenient and generally quite reliable.
 Some people choose to rent their own car.
 This is easily done at the airport or most hotels.
 It's relatively easy to drive in Aruba, but often times it is not necessary.
 It's better to wait until you arrive and decide for yourself if you really need your own car.

 There are many activities you can enjoy during your time in Aruba.
 Whether you're the type of person to lounge on the beach, head to the shopping districts, or try your hand at a new sport, there are countless opportunities throughout the island.
+Check out this list of things to do in Aruba with kids and you'll get plenty of ideas.
 Most hotels are more than willing to organize any number of activities for you.
 The snorkeling and diving in the area is excellent.
 Another popular option is to take a Jeep Safari tour of the island.
 These guided tours not only let you see diverse parts of the country, but they are often adrenaline filled and a great rush.

 At A Glance

 - Because this island is located outside of the Caribbean hurricane belt, it's a great option for a vacation if you're looking to go somewhere during the fall months.
 It does not have the threat of most Caribbean Islands that your trip will be cancelled or ruined by an unexpected storm.